 Wellington is Colleen’s favorite city.
 It is a nice little place- clean, quiet, full of good cafes.
 It’s also known for it’s terrible weather, which blows across the Cook Straight right up from Antarctica.
 On two of the days we were there, the wind almost knocked me down and slammed the door of a bagel store shut on my foot.

-On the windy day, we went to the national museum, and walked through a history of New Zealand, which as I understand it, can be summarized in five sentences (as long as they’re run-on sentences with lots of asides that leave some important things out, but those are usually the kind I write).
+On the windy day, we went to the national museum, and walked through a history of New Zealand, which as I understand it, could be summarized in five sentences (as long as they’re run-on sentences with lots of asides that leave lots of important things out, but those are usually the kind I write).
 Unless I don’t.
 Anyway:

 There were funny birds here.
-The Maori came from the mythical land of Haiwaiki (not to be confused with Hawaii) in real impressive big catamarans, killed lots of the funny birds, and cleared a lot of forest.
+The Maori came from Haiwaiki (not to be confused with Hawaii) in real impressive big catamarans, killed lots of the funny birds, and cleared a lot of forest.
 Europeans came later (also in boats), killed the remaining funny birds, cleared the remaining forest, and now New Zealand has 13 percent more grass than the world average.
 Sheep are abundant, but today cows are also important.
-Bungee jumping, jet boats, helicopter tours, the end.
+Bungee jumping, jet boats, helicopter tours.

 We spent another couple days in the city with another great Warshowers host (that site is the best), then got on the ferry in the rain.

 While we were in the North Island, I spent lots of time looking at maps, but the best route I could figure out was about 80 percent pavement, lots of it with no shoulder and pretty heavy traffic.
 There were a couple good sections of dirt, but they weren’t frequent.